dmkgll/dmkgll/_posts/2022-05-19-bitcoin-micropayments.md

 original purpose as e-cash for micropayments[1] into an investment asset purchased on exchanges.

-Here’s how Bitcoin was intended to work by Satoshi Nakamoto.
+Here’s how Satoshi Nakamoto wanted people to get Bitcoin.

 a.
 Miners mine Bitcoin.